google/wireit/README.md

 ## Dependencies

 When you `npm run` a script that has been configured for `wireit`, then the script's command doesn't always run right away.
 Instead, the _dependencies_ of each script are run first, if needed.
-To declare a dependecy between two tasks, edit the `wireit.<task>.dependencies` list:
+To declare a dependecy between two scripts, edit the `wireit.<script>.dependencies` list:

 ```json
 {